Are You a Sculptor or a Painter?

 Speaking both languages helps you connect the dots for everyone.
 Yes, a course on Udacity will help you become more.
 But, it will also help you experience less of a negative situation that you want to escape.

 Even Walmart has language to this effect.
-If I’m in the pain of having little money, “low prices” helps me address that pain.
+If I’m in the pain of having little money, “low prices” help me address that pain.
 But, the vitamin language of “Saving people money so they can live better” will speak to a whole different audience.

 My forging metaphor